Ultima Online: Beta and assassination of Lord British

 Lord British was Garriott's in-game alter ego, who was killed during an in-game appearance at Ultima Onlines beta test on August 9, 1997.
 During a server population stress test, a player character known as Rainz cast the "fire field" spell, killing Lord British.
 Producer Starr Long blamed it on human error: Lord British's character, like others, had been made invulnerable to this kind of attack, but by design, the invulnerability did not persist over several game sessions.
 When the server crashed shortly before the incident, Garriott forgot to reset his invulnerability status.
 Shortly after, administrators banned Rainz's account from the beta test for repeatedly exploiting, rather than reporting, bugs.
 According to Origin, he was not banned for the assassination but rather for prior complaints against his account highlighted by this incident.
-Beta testers protested Rainz's ban as well as subsequent actions of Long and other developers, during which his in-game character used a spell to indiscriminately kill other characters who observed the assassination.
+Beta testers protested Rainz's ban as well as subsequent actions of Long and other developers, during which his in-game character used a command to summon Deamons to indiscriminately kill other characters who observed the assassination.
 September 23, 1997 was the last day of the original beta test.
 The beta ended with a bang, as players were treated to an "end of the world" scenario with Shadowlords, demons, and other evil creatures slaughtering every character in sight.